 The Vollgeld Initiative: A Primer

 Switzerland, that scion of banking, may vote to end the bedrock philosophy underlying modern finance.
-The date of the referendum is not official as of this writing, but ballots will be cast on either 4 March, 10 June, 23 September, or 25 November.

 The movement is known as Vollgeld and is inspired by the torch-lighting work of Nobel Prize-winning economist Irving Fisher in the 1930s and the torch-bearing work of the International Monetary Fund (IMF).
 Though it draws on these antecedents, the Vollgeld Initiative features its own distinct provisions.